Winthrop Fleet

-The Winthrop Fleet was a group of 11 ships led by John Winthrop out of a total of 16 funded by the Massachusetts Bay Company which together carried between 700 and 1,000 Puritans plus livestock and provisions from England to New England over the summer of 1630, during the first period of the Great Migration.
+The Winthrop Fleet was a group of 11 ships led by John Winthrop out of a total of 17funded by the Massachusetts Bay Company which together carried between 700 and 1,000 Puritans plus livestock and provisions from England to New England over the summer of 1630, during the first period of the Great Migration.

 Motivation

 The Puritan population in England had been growing for several years leading up to this time.
 They disagreed with the practices of the Church of England, whose rituals they viewed as superstitions.
 An associated political movement attempted to modify religious practice in England to conform to their views, and King James I wished to suppress this growing movement.
 Nevertheless, the Puritans eventually gained a majority in Parliament.
 James' son Charles came into direct conflict with Parliament, and viewed them as a threat to his authority.
 He temporarily dissolved Parliament in 1626, and again the next year, before dissolving it permanently in March 1629.
-The King's imposition of Personal Rule gave many Puritans a sense of hopelessness regarding their future in that country, and many prepared to leave it permanently for life in New England, and a wealthy group of leaders obtained a Royal Charter in March 1629 for the Massachusetts Bay Colony.
+The King's imposition of Personal Rule gave many Puritans a sense of hopelessness regarding their future in that country, and many prepared to leave it permanently for life in New England, and a wealthy group of leaders obtained a royal charter in March 1629 for the Massachusetts Bay Colony.

 A fleet of five ships had departed a month previously for New England that included approximately 300 colonists led by Francis Higginson.
 However, the colony leaders and the bulk of the colonists remained in England for the time being to plan more thoroughly for the success of the new colony.
 In October 1629, the group who remained in England elected John Winthrop to be Governor of the Fleet and the Colony.
 Over the ensuing winter, the leaders recruited a large group of Puritan families, representing all manner of skilled labor to ensure a robust colony.